ay-lab/dcHiC/README.md

 #### Important Note: Be sure names do not include underscores (due to naming conventions in-program)

 The optional "grouping" column can be thought of as an extra layer of organization.
 If you choose to include it, the same HMFA calculation will be run as before although dcHiC will take the average of all replicate PC values under each "grouping" rather than each "name" (combining different cell lines). <a href = "https://www.dropbox.com/sh/2lnsu3wz8j0gfz3/AAAG29_olvkRXuBcU4eFjJiTa?dl=0"> See sample input files here </a>.

-## About dcHiC

-### Hierarchal Multiple Factor Analysis

-Multiple Factor Analysis is a variant of PCA (the traditional way to identify compartments) that normalizes biases between a cohort of datasets.
-In short, it does so by performing a PCA on each individual dataset, dividing it by its first eigenvalue, then performing a global PCA on the cohort.
-HMFA is a hierarchal extension that performs this process over groupings of datasets in a hierachy. dcHiC implements HMFA for Hi-C datasets to allow for comparison of any number of groups (in a two-tiered hierarchy) and datasets.

-### Differential Calling

-Based on the groupings specified by the user in the input file (see below), dcHiC takes comparisons between the average PC values of replicates for a cell line, or groups of cell lines.
-Differential analysis can be performed in pairwise and group settings.
-Please see <a href = "https://www.dropbox.com/s/dpw2fcyx88un7y4/dcHiC%20Poster%20ISMB%20PPT%20FINAL.pdf?dl=0"> this poster </a> for specifics.
-By default, dcHiC takes every pairwise comparison and one "multi-comparison" across all groups (or groupings, if specified)—it outputs a "differential file" with all differential regions and a "full" file with all regions/values.

-#### Visualization

-Visualization is performed through IGV.js (package igv-reports), which creates standalone HTML files with built-in genome browsers.
-To see examples, see this link: https://dchic-viz.imfast.io/.
-For more information on how to run, see the input section below.

-### Compartmental Gene Set Analysis

-To analyze the biological significance of differential compartments, dcHiC implements a pre-ranked GSEA (ranked by the -log10 of the p-values, m-distance, or dZsc).
-The gene set file should be specified by the user.

 ## Program Arguments